SPSUnipi/pySMSpp/pysmspp/data/configs/README.md

 # Description of available configuration files

-- uc_solverconfig.txt copied from smspp-project/tools/ucblock_solver
+- UCBlock/uc_solverconfig.txt copied from smspp-project/tools/ucblock_solver
-- InvestmentBlock/{BSPar.txt, uc_solverconfig_investment.txt}, copied from smspp-project/InvestmentBlock/test/config
+- InvestmentBlock/{BSPar.txt, uc_solverconfig.txt}, copied from smspp-project/InvestmentBlock/test/config

+For uc_solverconfig in both folders, the version using Gurobi is also provided under name uc_solverconfig_grb